 In addition, you may not be able to re-sell the returned items as “new” if the customer opens or tampers with the product before returning it.

 One year, an Amazon customer purchased many dozen napkins from us, used them for a party and then returned the soiled napkins for a full refund.

 Well guess what?
-We had to eat the Amazon referral fee, the Amazon FBA fee and the cost of goods since they could not be resold!
+We had to eat the Amazon closing fee, the Amazon FBA fee and the cost of goods since they could not be resold!

 As result, if you sell a highly returned product like clothing on Amazon, you must take into account the return rate in your calculations!

-As products are returned, you should track each SKU’s return rate and also the writeoffs related to inventory and Amazon fees.
+As products are returned, you should track each SKU’s return rate and also the writeoffs related to inventory and closing fees.